 Teachers who work on a day-to-day or other short notice basis have their pay determined in line with the statutory pay arrangements in the same way as other teachers.
-Teachers paid on a daily basis will have their salary assessed as an annual amount, divided by 195 and multiplied by a number of days worked.
+Teachers paid on a daily basis will have their salary assessed as an annual amount, divided by 195 (194 for the school year beginning in 2021) and multiplied by a number of days worked.

-Teachers who work less than a full day will be hourly paid and will also have their salary calculated as an annual amount which will then be divided by 195 then divided again by 6 to arrive at the hourly rate.
+Teachers who work less than a full day will be hourly paid and will also have their salary calculated as an annual amount which will then be divided by 195 (194 for the school year beginning in 2021) then divided again by 6 to arrive at the hourly rate.